 Color blindness is the inability to distinguish the differences between certain colors.
 The most common type is red-green color blindness, where red and green are seen as the same color.
-Usually Ishihara (pseudoisochromatic) plates are used to test color vision.
-They are made of dot patterns composed of primary colors.
-These dot patterns represent a symbol that is superimposed on a background of randomly mixed colors.
+Usually Isihara (pseudoisochromatic) plates are used to test color vision.
+They are made of dot patterns composed of certain related colors.
+These dot patterns represent a symbol that is embedded in a background made up of different related colors.
 The test can determine certain abnormalities in a person's color vision.

-Review Date 2/7/2013
+Review Date 2/12/2023

-Updated by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.